 - Having racing thoughts and jumping from one idea to another that people tend to find it difficult to follow what you are talking about

-- Being easily distracted to things that are not important
+- Easily distracted by things that are not important

 - Being overly restless and agitated

-- Sleeping little or not being tired even with very little sleep (e.g., feeling rested after 3 hours of sleep)
+- Sleeping little or not being tired even with a very small sleep (e.g., feeling rested after 3 hours of sleep)

 - Increase in engagement in purposeless activity with no clear direction or plan

-- Behaving impulsively and engaging in pleasurable, high-risk behaviorswithout regard for the damage that these behaviours could cause to self or
+- Behaving impulsively and engaging in pleasurable, high-risk behaviors without regard for the damage that these behaviors could cause to self or

 - others (e.g., excessive spending sprees, indiscriminate sexual encounters)